-The tongue is vitally important, particularly for babies when breastfeeding.
-It works like a piston, with the cavity of the mouth being the cylinder: When then tongue moves backward in the closed mouth it produces low pressure, which sucks in fluid and chewed or soft food so you can swallow it.
+The tongue is a bit like a piston, with the cavity of the mouth being the cylinder: When then tongue moves backward in the closed mouth it produces low pressure, which sucks in fluid and chewed or soft food so you can swallow it.

 Chewing, grinding, pressing, salivating

-When we chew, the tongue and the cheeks work together to constantly move the food between the teeth so that it can be chewed.
-The tongue presses the crushed food against the roof of the mouth and moves it along to the throat when it’s ready to be swallowed, to the throat.
-The movements of the tongue also massage small glands directly underneath it and squeeze out saliva.
-This starts pre-digestion of the food, and the bolus can glide down the esophagus more easily.
+When we chew, the tongue and the cheeks work together to constantly place the food between the teeth so that it can be chewed.
+The tongue presses the crushed food against the roof of the mouth and moves it along to the throat when it’s ready to be swallowed.
+The movements of the tongue also massage small glands directly underneath it, squeezing out saliva.
+This starts pre-digestion of the food, and the chewed food can move through the food pipe more easily.

-The tongue presses the bolus into the throat, which starts the process of swallowing.
+The tongue presses the chewed food into the throat, which starts the process of swallowing.

-The tongue’s mucous membrane contains many taste receptors to test the things we eat and drink.
-They are found in the taste buds where they are arranged like orange sections around a fluid-filled funnel.
-This is where the chemical substances responsible for taste are washed up and recognized by the .
-The sense of taste used to be vital to our survival because it was the only way to test food and tell the difference between good and poisonous or bad food.
-Many taste stimuli also trigger increased production of saliva and stomach acid too, in order to get your digestion going.
+Our sense of taste used to be vital to our survival because it was the only way to test food and tell the difference between good food and poisonous or rotten food.
+Many tastes automatically trigger the increased production of saliva and stomach acid too, in order to get your digestion going.

 The tip of the tongue is the part of the body that is most sensitive to touch.
-This fine sensitivity to touch has two main tasks: On the one hand, it tests the mechanical characteristics of the food.
-This high level of sensitivity is the reason why small stones, bone splinters or fish bones feel much larger than they really are.
-This magnifying effect of the tongue protects us.
-On the other hand, the tongue searches the entire mouth for remaining rests of food after the first bite.
+This fine sensitivity to touch mainly allows you to do two things: On the one hand, you can test the mechanical characteristics of food.
+Because the tongue is so sensitive to touch, small pieces of grit, bone fragments or fish bones feel much larger than they really are.
+So this “magnifying” effect of the tongue protects us.
+The tongue also searches the entire mouth for remaining bits of food after you have swallowed the main bit.

-Humans also use the tongue’s movability for speaking.
-Only when tongue, lips and teeth work together do sounds from the throat turn into understandable letters and words.
+In humans, the flexibility of the tongue is important for speaking too.
+Only when the tongue, lips and teeth work together do sounds from the throat turn into understandable letters and words.
 The tongue is extremely agile and quick: It can produce more than 90 words per minute, using more than 20 different movements.
 The tongue is essential for pronouncing the consonants “t,” “d,” “l” or the rolling “r.”
-When pronouncing the letter “k” the tongue is slightly narrowed at the back.
-And when we say “s,” the tip of the tongue moves backwards.
+When pronouncing the letter “k”, for example, the tongue is narrower at the back.
+And when we say “s”, the tip of the tongue moves backwards.
 If the tip of the tongue remains between the teeth, we hear a typical lisp.

-The fact that the tongue is essential for speaking can also be seen in the ability of parrots to imitate human language: Although they only have a very simple organ of speech with fewer muscle groups than humans, they have an extraordinarily thick tongue.
-This helps them to produce the sounds of human language.
-They can touch the tip of their tongue to certain points of articulation in their mouth to imitate human words in a deceptively similar way.
+The fact that the tongue is essential for speaking can also be seen in the ability of parrots to imitate human language: Although they only have a very simple vocal organ with fewer muscle groups than humans do, they have an extraordinarily thick tongue.
+This helps them to produce many sounds that sound like human language.

-All the defense cells of the tongue are collectively called the lingual tonsil (tonsilla lingualis).
-It is found in the back of the mouth at the base of the tongue and is part of the lymphatic tonsillar ring.
-Together with the palatine tonsils and the adenoids, the lingual tonsil is responsible for defending the body against germs that can come in through the mouth.
+All of the immune system cells on the tongue are collectively called the lingual tonsil.
+The lingual tonsil is found in the back of the mouth, at the base of the tongue, and is part of the tonsillar (lymphatic) ring.
+Together with the palatine tonsils and the adenoids, the lingual tonsil is responsible for fighting germs that come in through the mouth.